mathieu-benoit/DevOpsOnAzureLab/docs/Conclusion/README.md

 - We all already do « some parts » of DevOps!
 - It’s not magic
 - Deliver often and fast with high value for end-user
-- Evolution of current and existing practives
+- Evolution of current and existing practices
-- Its’ continuous learning
+- It’s continuous learning
 - It’s not a methodology
 - It’s not only « Dev & Ops », many stakeholders are involved!